aaron-c-jones/tahamonfared.github.io/_posts/2016-12-30-Classification-Part2.md

     ## 0.997881609 0.002118391

-The probabilities calculated by hand and the qda function are the same! thanks god for that!
+The probabilities calculated by hand and the qdaQDAfunction are the same!
+Thanks god for that!

 Now let's check the error of the prediction and fit by using QDA.